PietroBelliAguiar/PietroBelliAguiar/README.md

 #### About Me:

 - ⌨️ I'm currently working as Junior Developer
-- 🔭 I already worked as QA Analyst
+- 🔭 I already worked as QA Analyst with Java, C# and Ruby
-- 🌱 I’m currently learning NodeJS & C# for test automation
+- 🌱 I’m currently learning NodeJS for Development
 - 🔒 I'm currently stu**dying** Cyber Security
 - 🤩 I realy appreciate NodeJS and Python
 <!-- - 👯 I’m looking to collaborate on ...